JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-05-10-Drag-And-Drop-Ember-Components.markdown

 {% endraw %}
 ```

-What we have at this point is three draggable file elements on our page.
+What we have at this point are three draggable file elements on our page.
 This
-is only have the equation though so let's give our users somewhere to drop the
+is only half the equation though so let's give our users somewhere to drop the
 files.

 ## Trash Can Component
-Our trash can component is going to utilize a few of the other event hooks
+Our trash can component is going to utilize a few of the other event hooks that
-that were mentioned earlier.
-Specifically we are going to prevent the default
+were mentioned earlier.
+Specifically, we are going to prevent the default event
-event that is fired when we dragOver our component and we want to move our file
+that is fired when we `dragOver` our trash can component.
+When we `drop` a
-objects when they are dropped in the trash can.
+file object in the trash we want to move it from the `inFolder` array to the
+`inTrash` array.

 ``` javascript
 App.DroppableTrashComponent = Ember.Component.extend({